dhemery/runtime-suite/README.md

 `RuntimeSuite` calls the `filter()` method, passing it a `Field` that represents the class filter field.
 You can use this parameter to examine the field declaration or its declaring suite class for annotations or other information.

-The `filter()` method is where your filter class will do the work of assessing each candidate test class
+Write your `filter()` method to determine whether to include each test class in the suite.
+Return the list of classes that survive the filter. `RuntimeSuite` will submit these classes to other filters (if any are declared).
+The classes that survive all filters are considered part of the suite.

 ## Declaring Method Filters
 I don't yet know how I will filter methods.
-Perhaps I will create a custom RunnerBuilder for that.
+Candidates include:

+* Fields of type `MethodFilter` annotated with `@Filter`, analogous to `ClassFilter`.
+* Filters declared somewhere, and applied by `ParentRunner`.
+* A custom `RunnerBuilder` specific to `RuntimeSuite`.
+* Custom `RunnerBuilder`s written by users.